-The ActivePapers project (Hinsen, 2015) describes a platform for publishing and archiving computer-aided research by turning scientific contents of software into so called pure computations (Hinsen, 2015).
+The ActivePapers project (Hinsen, 2015) describes a platform for publishing and archiving computer-aided research by turning the scientific contents of software into so-called pure computations (Hinsen, 2015).
 Hinsen presents extensive requirements, two prototypical implementations, and important lessons learned.
-Similarly to ERC and ERS, ActivePapers demonstrate feasibility of packaging reproducible research, but with a different approach without containerisation.
-The strong theoretical base and implementation from the ground up of that work are a counterweight to the more practical approach of the ERS, which largely adapts general purpose tools.
+Similar to ERC and ERS, ActivePapers demonstrates the feasibility of packaging reproducible research, but with a different approach without containerisation.
+That works's strong theoretical base and implementation from the ground up are a counterweight to the more practical approach of the ERS, which largely adapts general-purpose tools.
 Each approach has its own limitations.
 Hinsen (2015) concludes with the idea that computational models and methods should be separated from software tools for better preservation.
-However, this requires a deeper intrusion into the tools used by researchers daily, and thus is a more longterm change than the current scope of the ERS.
+However, this requires researchers to more deeply and more often delve into the tools, and, thus, represents a more long-term change than the current scope of the

-None of these related projects and ideas, just as the ERC and ERS, have found considerable uptake outside of specific groups or communities.
+None of these related projects and ideas have found

+$^{^{1} {\}it https://repo2docker.readthedocs.io/en/latest/specification.html}$ considerable uptake outside of specific groups or communities; this is also true for the ERC and ERS.
 What could help to close the adoption gap are author guidelines by journals and publishers.
 Several journals have established processes to execute workflows that belong to submitted manuscripts.
-Some of these processes rely on communication between reviewers and authors to ensure that the reproducing party can execute a workflow (Nüst and Eglen, 2021; Heroux, 2015) while others partner with commercial platforms (cf. Konkol et al., 2020; ?), and others develop their own formats for reproducible articles, most prominently eLife's ERA (Guizzardi et al., 2021).
+Some of these processes rely on communication between reviewers and authors to ensure that the reproducing party can execute a workflow (Nüst and Eglen, 2021; Heroux, 2015), while others partner with commercial platforms (cf. Konkol et al., 2020; Editorial, 2018), and others develop their own formats for reproducible articles, most prominently eLife's ERA (Guizzardi et al., 2021).
 Only few publishers actually recommend specific tools3.
-One of the exceptions is the journal GigaScience, which suggests multiple tools, including ERA and Gigantum, giving authors a lot of flexibility4 and reducing risk of betting on the wrong approach.
+One of the exceptions is the journal GigaScience, which suggests multiple tools, including ERA and Gigantum, giving authors a lot of flexibility4 and reducing the risk of betting on the wrong approach.